-The term 'Sequestration' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Sequestration' is included in the Accounting edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Sequestration refers to the package of cuts to the Federal government’s budget which became effective on March 1st of 2013.
 More precisely, the phrase pertained to the method of budgeting in which the drastic cuts would be put into place.
 The sequester, or super committee sequestration as it was fully known, also extended beyond 2013 from 2014 to 2021.

 Congress set themselves up for the fiscal devastation of the Sequestration with their short-sighted Budget Control Act of 2011, also known by its acronym of BCA.
 Most people simply called it the debt ceiling compromise.
 The original idea behind such a wide ranging and long-term effects bill was to goad the Joint Select Committee on Deficit Reduction, better known as the Super committee, to arrive at a compromise on cutting out $1.5 trillion in spending over the period of ten years.
 Had the committee succeeded with this goal and Congress approved it by December 23rd of 2011, then no Sequestration would have taken effect.